ecivini/omsat-nra-testbench/README.md

-# OMT Testbench
+# Opti / MathSAT NRA Testbench

-> This project is still under development and the results may not be accurate in some cases.

 ## Overview
-The OMT Testbench is a tool for benchmarking and testing Optimization Modulo Theory (OMT) solvers.
+This testbench is a tool for benchmarking and testing the Opti / MathSAT solver with Satisfiability Modulo Theory (SMT) and Optimization Modulo Theory (OMT) NRA problems.

-## Features
-- **Multiple Solver Support:** Easily integrate and test multiple OMT solvers.
-- **Benchmarking Tools:** Automated performance measurement and comparison.

 ## Requirements
 - Python 3+